ThomasMoras/pulse/README.md

 # Pulse

 ## Introduction
-On chain socialfy dapp enabling user uniqueness verification (Sybil resistance) and allowing the creation of one account per user (Proof of Personhood).
+Pulse is a decentralized dating application similar to Tinder.
+Pulse aims to enable exchanges between users while preserving their data and ensuring one unique account per user (through Proof of Personhood).
-It also ensures transparency and supports the use of a Soulbound Token (SBT) per user as well as NFTs providing benefits.
+Pulse will also allow users to prove their personal information stored in a unique SBT without revealing it using Zero knowledge proof.

 ## Technologies Used